Master Builders Victoria ‘disappointed but not surprised’

 It is the first financial support offered to businesses since the national JobKeeper program was wound back.

 MBV CEO Rebecca Casson said that while both the State and Federal governments should be applauded for their continued support of the building and construction industry, it was disappointing that small businesses in the building and construction sector would not qualify for help, again.

 “Unfortunately, when the last round of support was offered to Victorian businesses through the Business Support Fund during the extended stage 4 lockdown last year, and the February circuit breaker lockdown, small building and construction businesses were not included.

 “These businesses are being subjected to as much financial pain and distress as many other small businesses and it is disappointing that they are being excluded,” she said.

 “It should also be remembered that, since the last lockdown, our industry has also been heavily impacted by major supply chain issues and significant price increases that have also taken their toll on our small businesses.”

 The package announced by Mr Merlino features three initiatives for small to medium-sized businesses and sole traders.

-“These businesses are the lifeblood of our economy and right now – just like cafe and event suppliers – they are not permitted to work.
+“These businesses are the lifeblood of our economy and right now – just like café and event suppliers – they are not permitted to work.

-“Therefore, some equity in state and federal government financial support only seems reasonable.
+“Therefore, some equity in State and Federal government financial support only seems reasonable.

-“We look forward to continuing to work with both state and federal government on the criteria for financial support in the hope that this program can offer more equitable access to the help that so many small building and construction businesses need.”
+“We look forward to continuing to work with both State and Federal Government on the criteria for financial support in the hope that this program can offer more equitable access to the help that so many small building and construction businesses need.”